 Recovery from trauma isn’t about ‘getting over’ something upsetting.
-It often requires building skills for managing emotions.
+It often requires building skills for managing emotions which is difficult for the traumatised brain.
 In this podcast, I explain the process.

 I’m often asked how life is different for me now compared to when things were at their worst, which was probably around 2007-2008.
 At that point I’d been in therapy a couple of years and everything was kicking off.
 I was in the middle of the police investigation into my abusers.
 And I was ‘florid DID’ – lots of parts taking over, lots of things like dissociative fugues, losing time, uncontrolled switching, flashbacks, overdoses: just terrible.

 Just to explain: ‘dissociative fugue’ refers to a specific condition in the DSM-5, but I’m using it here in the context of my behaviour at that time rather than a specific psychiatric diagnosis.
 So it’s often where you’ve been triggered in some way – pushed outside your ‘window of tolerance’ – and you take flight.
 You go off somewhere but you have very little conscious awareness of what you’re doing or where you’re going.
 Eventually – hopefully! – you’ll ‘come’ to and you might be miles from home.
 You’ve basically switched to another part and you’ve got amnesia for that, and for some reason – and usually there’s a very good reason – for some reason, this part has taken you somewhere else.